zzhangje/Chronos-Chain/README.md

-# Soul Pivot: A Command-Based Robot Framework
+# Chronos Chain: A Command-Based Robot Framework

+*A command-driven framework where robotic actions unfold in flawless sequence, like links in a timeless chain.*

 <img width=100% src="./public/screenshot.png">